Follow for unique side trip options to get off the interstate — a Seattle to Portland drive road trip planner.

 Nisqually National Wildlife Refuge

-After food and fuel, drive a little further to the grand lawn that eloquently frames the giant concrete and limestone capitol building, with dome rising high above the placid sound waters.
+After food and fuel, drive a little farther to the grand lawn that eloquently frames the giant concrete and limestone capitol building, with a dome rising high above the placid waters.
 It’s easy to wander around the area, perhaps witnessing state politicians shuffling between meetings and grade school tour busses spilling students of all ages onto the commanding steps leading to the doors of the legislative building.
 With more interest and time, tours of the capitol dome can be arranged.

-Road trip planner tip: Olympia is the best jumping off point along I5 for either the Olympic Peninsula loop, or Pacific Ocean trek along Highway 101 down to the Oregon Coast.
+Road trip planner tip: Olympia is the best jumping-off point along I5 for either the Olympic Peninsula loop, or Pacific Ocean trek along Highway 101 down to the Oregon Coast.

 Centralia gets its name for being, well, central between Portland and Seattle.
 Before traffic became a thing, this meant drivers were exactly halfway along the trip.
-I fondly remember this stop as the childhood place where McDonalds Happy Meal dreams came true, which was only the case when driving with our mom because our dad was a nonstop machine.
+I fondly remember this stop as the childhood place where McDonald’s Happy Meal dreams came true, which was only the case when driving with our mom because our dad was a nonstop machine.

 Today, if shopping is a priority, there are plenty of items to buy in the numerous outlet malls.
 If fast food is on the mind, I’m partial to Burgerville.
 Otherwise, push past all the noise and delve deeper from the highway towards the historic downtown area.
 Not even two miles away there is a quaint Amtrak station and the sleepy main avenue serves up quirky shops with antiques and other treasures to peruse.
-McMenamin’s Olympic Club offers guests an eclectic atmosphere with movie theater, restaurant and bar.
+McMenamin’s Olympic Club offers guests an eclectic atmosphere with a movie theater, restaurant, and bar.
 The hotel rooms upstairs are modest and affordable.

 Road trip planner tip: For a multi-day trip, the McMenamin’s Hotel would be an interesting location to overnight and pick up the next day for more exploring Mt.
 St. Helens, which is about 90 minutes away.

-When driving the interstate becomes too much of the same, consider a short detour by diverting off I5 at exit 63 for Winlock.
-Once off the freeway there is a service station with a parking lot view of Mt.
+When driving the interstate becomes too much of the same, consider a short detour by diverting off I5 at Exit #63 for Winlock.
+Once off the freeway, there is a service station with a parking lot view of Mt.
 St. Helens.
 Check out the view, fill up the tank, locate Military Road and turn left.
-This stretch of road seems to have it all; picturesque barns, a pottery studio, timber, hills, river banks and lonely railroad tracks.
+This stretch of road seems to have it all; picturesque barns, a pottery studio, timber, hills, riverbanks, and lonely railroad tracks.
 Head toward Castle Rock, which was the sleepy town depicted in Stephen King’s story, Stand By Me, although the movie was filmed in Brownsville, Oregon.

-Castle Rock isn’t far from the overpass that crosses I5, so if wanting the northbound version, get off the freeway at Castle Rock exit 49 and work northbound on the same highway to re-merge with I5 at the Winlock exit 63.
+Castle Rock isn’t far from the overpass that crosses I5, so if wanting the northbound version, get off the freeway at Castle Rock Exit #49 and work northbound on the same highway to re-merge with I5 at the Winlock Exit #63.

 Mt.
-St. Helens Visitor Center
+St. Helens Visitor Center and Silver Lake stroll

-On May 18, 1980 the Pacific Northwest was rocked by a waking giant, as the almost 10,000ft high dormant Mt.
-St. Helens volcano feverishly blasted away about 1300 vertical feet of mountain into a cauliflower plume rising miles into the sky.
+On May 18, 1980, the Pacific Northwest was rocked by a waking giant, as the almost 10,000ft high dormant Mt.
+St. Helens volcano feverishly blasted away about 1300 vertical feet of the mountain into a cauliflower plume rising miles into the sky.
 My hometown of Scappoose was only 40 miles away.
 The blast pushed north and east, away from us, so our skies did not immediately turn gray with ash.
-But later when winds shifted I remember several inches of fine powdery gray dust covering everything around us, like an eerie haulocastic storm.
+But later when winds shifted I remember several inches of fine powdery gray dust covering everything around us, like an eerie holocaustic storm.
 Read a more detailed account of this historic day in Pacific Northwest history.

-From the Castle Rock exit 49 head up the hill about 5 miles to the Mt.
+From the Castle Rock Exit #49 head up the hill about 5 miles to the Mt.
 St. Helens Visitor Center.
 There should be plenty of parking and entrance to the museum is $5 for adults.
-The movie outlining the events of May 18, 1980 is important and exhibits informative.
+The movie outlining the events of May 18, 1980, is important and exhibits informative.
 In front of the center meet up with the trailhead that uses a sturdy boardwalk to wind around the marshy Silver Lake.
 Lake views and timber forests open up to perfectly frame what’s left of Mt.
 St. Helens.

-Road trip planner tip: From the informative visitor centers to hiking trails along the moon-scape like debris field of the eruption, the Mt.
+Road trip planner tip: From the informative visitor centers to hiking trails along the moon-scape-like debris field of the eruption, the Mt.
 St. Helens National Monument area has a lot to discover and makes a great dedicated day trip.
 Consider staying in Centralia (southbound trip) or Kelso (northbound) to break up the journey.